StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-06-02-msbuild-real-world-recursive.md

 ---
 layout: post
 title: "MSBuild: A Real-World Recursive Application"
-tags: ["Sample code", "MSBuild"]
 ---

-I recently posted on this blog a "toy application" of MSBuild that [calculates factorials](http://blog.stephencleary.com/2009/05/msbuild-factorial.html).
+I recently posted on this blog a "toy application" of MSBuild that [calculates factorials]({% post_url 2009-05-28-msbuild-factorial %}).
 Well, this weekend I was working on the new build script for the [Nito.Async library](http://nitoasync.codeplex.com/), and surprised myself by finding an actual real-world application for this code!